PDF | XML

 Biographical Note

 Harriett Monroe (23 Dec.
 1860-26 Sept.
-1936), poet and editor, was born in Chicago, Illinois, the daughter of Henry Stanton Monroe, a lawyer, and Martha Mitchell.
-Her parents, both of Scotch ancestry and moderately wealthy, came to the pioneer community of Chicago in the early 1850s.
-After 1871 Henry Monroe's law practice began earning less.
+1936), poet and editor, was born in Chicago, Illinois, to Henry Stanton Monroe, a lawyer, and Martha Mitchell, who had come to Chicago in the early 1850s.

 Scope Note